-Pretzel and Beer Cheese – Decadent beer cheese that’s so heavy but so incredibly good.
-The pretzel is a regular soft pretzel but with the mustard they make in-house and the beer cheese it is an exceptional appetizer.
-The cheese has that IPA bite and is a little bitter which helps to mellow how heavy it is.
+Pretzel and Beer Cheese – This dish has decadent beer cheese that’s so heavy but so incredibly good.
+The pretzel is a regular soft pretzel, but with the mustard they make in-house and the beer cheese, it is an exceptional appetizer.
+The cheese has that IPA bite and is a little bitter, which helps to mellow how heavy it is.
 Both my wife and I loved this dish.

 Breakfast Pizza – Served with bacon, cheese, and potatoes on a white sauce pizza with a sunny side up egg on top.
 It’s fantastic to have breakfast for dinner like this, and the pizza is rich and full of flavor.
 I especially like the way the yoke pairs with the salty bacon and savory cheese.
 It’s a great pizza that you could easily share.

 Fish and Chips – The fish and chips is the flagship dish here.
 Battered, then fried well and served with homemade barrel-aged vinegar.
 Barrel aging the vinegar gives it a whiskey taste, and it is fantastic.
 The tartar sauce is creamy and tangy but not too intense, so it’s a great addition to the fish.
 The fries are above average, but nothing too exciting.
 Even the coleslaw is pretty good, and that is high praise since I don’t usually like it.